 By Alena Noakes, Wildcats Media

-Louisiana College (LC) held its annual Founder’s Day Chapel service on Thursday, Oct.
+Louisiana Christian University (LC) held its annual Founder’s Day Chapel service on Thursday, Oct.
 29, 2020, in Guinn Auditorium.

 This year’s Founder’s Day ceremony recognized the significant role the city of Alexandria played in establishing LC’s oldest building, Alexandria Hall, which stands as the centerpiece of the LC campus.